-Tire pressure sensors are small electronic devices installed inside your tires.
-They’re used to wirelessly monitor the air pressure in real-time while you are driving.
+A tire pressure sensor is a small electronic device installed inside your car’s tires.
+It is used to wirelessly monitor the air pressure in real-time while you are driving.

 Over and under-inflated tires can also increase the braking distance required to bring your car to a stop.
 This leads to uneven tire wear and unnecessary early tire replacement costs.

 A tire pressure sensor helps to warn you when you are driving with low-pressure tires.
 These tire pressure sensors were created to prevent that from happening.

 Where can I find the tire pressure sensor?

 Generally, tire pressure sensors are integrated inside your car tires.
 Once you have onto your tire air valve, you can see it instantly.

 It can often be seen as a nut placed around the valve.
 But the best to find the tire pressure sensor is to remove each tire from the rim or read your car’s manual or go to a repair shop to ask for guidance.